This article will show you how to create a timesheet in Excel.

 Now comes the complicated part.
 Spreadsheet formulas. 😢

-But don’t worry — you can find examples of some basic formulas below!
+But don’t worry — you can find examples of some basic formulas already used in our timesheet template.

 Your team will then be able to log their hours each day and, by the end of the week, have their total billable owed calculated automatically! 👏